Song Hye-Kyo Talks About Song Joong-Ki At Laneige Press Meet In Taiwan

 — รักSongHyeKyoนะจ๊ะ (@littlekung309) February 23, 2017

-The lipsticks and blushes flaunted by Song Hye-kyo in the drama gained popularity that the actress became a icon of sorts in Asia, particularly in China.
+The lipsticks and blushes flaunted by Song Hye-kyo in the drama gained so much popularity that the actress became an icon of sorts in Asia, particularly in China.

 At a press conference held on Thursday, she was asked about Song Joong-ki and the ever-popular phone flip from Descendants of the Sun.
 The actress, who was all praises for her co-star, said that Song Joong-ki was smart enough to not drop the phone on the floor.
 Moreover, while shooting the scene, she added that the crew had placed a padding on the floor.